OpenEvalProject/evals/manuscripts/elife-69456/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/69456/elife-69456-fig1-v1.jpg)

-**Figure 1.:** 1c and diabetes treatment.In some individuals, laboratory HbA1c can be misleading and resulting in undertreatment, thus increasing the risk of complications, or overtreatment, predisposing to hypoglycaemia.
+**Figure 1.:** In some individuals, laboratory HbA1c can be misleading and resulting in undertreatment, thus increasing the risk of complications, or overtreatment, predisposing to hypoglycaemia.

 A kinetic model, which considers individual variations in both RBC turnover and glucose uptake, has been developed to explain the disconcordance of the glucose-HbA1c relationship on individual level (Xu et al., 2021).
 The current work aims to extend this model by providing a way to normalise against RBC lifespan variation when individual RBC lifespan becomes available.
 We propose a new clinical marker, which we term adjusted HbA1c (aHbA1c), by adjusting laboratory HbA1c for a standard RBC lifespan of 106 days (English and Lenters-Westra, 2018) (equivalent to RBC turnover rate of 0.94% per day).
 The new glyacemic marker, aHbA1c, is likely to be the most accurate marker of organ exposure to hyperglycaemia and risk of future diabetes-related complications.